Utilix knowledge base

 How to Choose

-- Structured output → Claude Haiku or GPT-4o mini.
-Both are reliable for JSON extraction, classification, and entity recognition.
+- Structured output → Claude Haiku 4.5 or GPT-5.4 mini.
+Both are sensible starting points for JSON extraction, classification, and routing.